My Life without a Cellphone

 And this is what my life looks like without a cellphone:

 I email or call my husband at work if I really need to tell him something.
 I take turns with everyone in my family when I want to use the computer.
 I have a super awesome camera (that I’m still learning how to work!).
 I use my home phone to call people.
-We even bust out maps (fold-out style) on our road trips.
+We even bust out maps (fold-out style) on our road trips, or sometimes we stop and ask for directions.

 It isn’t always easy.
 The convenience of a cell phone is phenomenal.
 Not having one has forced me to try and be where I say I’m going to be, when I say I’m going to be there.
 But I think it’s also made me tap in to real moments and experience them fully, by bypassing the option of selfies and the like.
 My moments belong to me and me alone.
 I bear witness to them, and I kind of like that.